Team: Programs | Commitment: Career | Location: Washington DC

 Senior Program Officer

-- Manage program implementation by providing technical support that includes, but is not limited to: input toward program strategy development; assistance developing technical program materials and deliverables; monitoring and evaluation of program activities; development of strategic relationships with donors, implementing partners and other stakeholders; leadership in critiquing and reviewing project documents such as grant and project proposals; development of scopes of work for short-term assistance and other technical contributions;
+- Assist with program implementation by providing technical support that includes, but is not limited to: input toward program strategy development; assistance developing technical program materials and deliverables; monitoring and evaluation of program activities; fostering and maintaining strategic relationships with donors, implementing partners and other stakeholders; leadership in critiquing and reviewing project documents such as grant, procurement and project proposals; development of scopes of work for short-term assistance and other technical contributions;

-- Support programs, including reviewing/editing program documents and reports, tracking and reports program events;
+- Backstop programs, including reviewing/editing program documents and reports, tracking and reports program events;

 - Maintain electronic filing system of all program documentation, stakeholder contacts and key deliverables;

-- Prepare or review project documentation that requires home office and USAID approval;
+- Prepare or review project documentation that requires home office and USDA approval;

 - Support the Communications Department by ensuring production and updating of high quality project communication tools;